brando90/ultimate-utils/prompts/writing_ml_research/write_undergrad_ms_research_proposal.md

 Or software verification & verified program synthesis.
 ```
 into a research proposal with the given specifications, make sure it has the fields as in example 4 & 5.
+Don't forget have at least 1 sentence about the motivation at the end, written in an inspiring yet not exagerated manner.
 It is ok the improve the title given the project Brando gave: